 HER2 IHC analyses were performed using the PATHWAY anti-HER-2/neu (4B5) rabbit monoclonal primary antibody (Ventana Medical Systems, Tucson, AZ, United States).
-IHC HER2 scoring by biopsy specimen was adopted as ToGA study[1].
-In brief, tumor cell clusters of at least 5 positive cells with complete basolateral or lateral membranous reactivity was HER2 positive for endoscopic biopsy samples irrespective of percentage of tumor cells stained.
-Tumor cells with strong membranous reactivity were scored 3+ and those with moderate reactivity were scored 2+.
+IHC HER2 scoring by biopsy specimen was performed as described in the ToGA study[1].
+In brief, tumor cell clusters of at least five positive cells with complete basolateral or lateral membranous reactivity was considered HER2-positive for endoscopic biopsy samples irrespective of percentage of tumor cells stained.
+Tumor cells with strong membranous reactivity were scored 3+, and those with moderate reactivity were scored 2+.
 HER2 FISH analyses were performed at SRL (Tokyo, Japan) using the Path Vysion HER2 DNA Probe kit (Vysis, Downers Grove, IL, United States).
-When the ratio of HER2 signals to chromosome 17 centromere signals was 2.0 or greater, the gene was considered as amplified (i.e., FISH positive).
+When the ratio of HER2 signals to chromosome 17 centromere signals was 2.0 or greater, the gene was considered amplified (i.e. FISH-positive).
 HER2 positivity was defined as IHC score 3+ or IHC score 2+ and FISH positivity, because these criteria were considered to be indications for using trastuzumab by a subset analysis of the ToGA trial[1,3].

 Assessment of intratumoral HER2 heterogeneity

 Assessment of intratumoral HER2 heterogeneity was conducted on patients who underwent assessment of HER2 positivity from two or more different portions of the same tumor, and three or more biopsy specimens were obtained from each portion.
 Those patients whose HER2 assessment was performed from only one portion were excluded for further examination.
-Intratumoral HER2 homogeneity was defined as every portion being HER2 positive by IHC, and any portion of the tumor showing HER2 negative defined as intratumoral HER2 heterogeneity (Figure 1).
+Intratumoral HER2 homogeneity was defined as every portion being HER2-positive by IHC, and if any portion of the tumor was HER2-negative, the tumor was defined as intratumoral HER2 heterogeneity (Figure 1).

 Statistical analysis

-The baseline characteristics of each group were compared using the χ2 test or the Fisher’s exact test for categorical data and P < 0.05 was considered statistically significant.
+The baseline characteristics of each group were compared using the χ2 test or the Fisher’s exact test for categorical data, and P < 0.05 was considered statistically significant.
 The median OS rate and PFS rate were estimated by the Kaplan-Meier method.
 Independent prognostic factors for OS and PFS were evaluated by univariate and multivariable analysis of Cox proportional hazard model and presented as hazard ratio and 95% confidence interval (CI).
-Evaluated factors in multivariable analysis were those factors which were significant by univariate analysis.
+Evaluated factors in multivariable analysis were those that were significant by univariate analysis.
 Data were censored on May 31, 2019.
 All statistical analyses were performed using SPSS Statistics 20 (SPSS Inc., Chicago, IL, United States).

 This study was approved by the Institutional Review Board of the National Cancer Center, Japan (IRB file No. 2017-164, approval date: Oct.
 11, 2017).